Have you have dedicated yourself to a healthy eating plan but just don’t have a great deal of cash to splash on the

 Beetroot is another cheap and versatile super food that is just choc full of nutrients.
 You can eat it raw, grated into salads, steamed, or roasted in olive oil and balsamic vinegar (totally yum BTW).
 You can also juice it with carrots and ginger for a fantastic immune and energy boosting veggie juice – beetroot is often used by athletes for its endurance qualities, so we certainly can’t argue with this one!

 Benefits:-Beetroot’s bright red colour comes from its antioxidant compound betalain.
 It may also offer immune support, reduce bad cholesterol, slow down dementia, and supports the liver by helping to prevent fatty deposits forming.

 Bananas just had to go on the list as you can usually buy a bunch of them for under a quid, and they’re a filling and easy to eat snack on the go.
 Great just to have in your bag in case of a snack attack emergency, as they will fill a hole and stop you snacking on less desirable junk foods.

-Benefits:- High in fiber, so another good food for dieters and weight watchers; bananas are also helpful for depression and anxiety due to their high B Vitamin content, which are nutrients great for the central nervous system.
-They are also a source of potassium, iron, magnesium and manganese.
+Benefits:- High in fiber, so another good food for dieters and weight watchers.
+Bananas are also helpful for depression and anxiety, due to their high B Vitamin content (which are nutrients great for the central nervous system).
+Along with all that, they are also a source of potassium, iron, magnesium and manganese.

 Bananas are also heart friendly, help lower blood sugar (especially the unripe ones), help with anemia, are anti aging due to their high levels of antioxidants, and are gut friendly as their pectin and resistant starch act as a prebiotic, thus soothing IBS symptoms.

 10. BAKED BEANS IN TOMATO SAUCE